 Photo Andrea Anaya

-Three friends who found themselves thrown together in the New York of the 1990s—artist Gabriel Orozco, who has been featured at MoMA, the Pompidou Center, and the Tate Modern; Mónica Manzutto, who worked at the Marian Goodman Gallery; and José Kuri, who was working on an MA at Columbia—originally came up with the idea for what is now arguably Mexico’s most influential gallery.
-Kurimanzutto began with some ephemeral Colonia Roma events, later held at the famed Edificios Condesa apartment building.
-Today the gallery occupies a structure commissioned from renowned architect Alberto Kalach; its stable of artists includes Mexican creators of international stature like Dr. Lakra, Miguel Calderón, Carlos Amorales, and Damián Ortega, as well as global talents like Akram Zaatari, Apichatpong Weerasethakul, Anri Sala, Danh Voh, Jimmie Durham, Rirkrit Tiravanija and Monika Sosnowska.
-Kurimanzutto’s shows—not to mention the openings—mark the pulse of the Mexico City visual arts scene.
+Three friends who found themselves thrown together in the New York of the 1990s—artist Gabriel Orozco, who has been featured at MoMA, the Pompidou Center, and the Tate Modern; Mónica Manzutto, who worked at the Marian Goodman Gallery; and José Kuri, who was completing an M.A. at Columbia—originally came up with the idea for what is now arguably Mexico’s most influential gallery.
+Kurimanzutto began with some ephemeral Colonia Roma events, often in nontraditional spaces.
+Today the gallery occupies a structure commissioned from renowned architect Alberto Kalach; its stable of artists includes Mexican creators of international stature like Dr. Lakra, Miguel Calderón, Carlos Amorales, and Damián Ortega, as well as global talents like Akram Zaatari, Apichatpong Weerasethakul, Anri Sala, Danh Vo, Jimmie Durham, Rirkrit Tiravanija, and Monika Sosnowska.
+Kurimanzutto’s shows—not to mention the openings—mark the pulse of the Mexico City arts scene.

 Have you been here?
 Share a tip or a photo with fellow travelers.